boss9292/ParserProject/readme.md

 This ended up being very helpful when debugging grammar rules.

-5. Grammar Notes

-A few choices I made while writing the grammar:

-I kept assignments simple: only a single NAME on the left side.

-Blocks are detected by NEWLINE sequences instead of indentation.

-... is treated as an ELLIPSIS token because the sample code uses it.

-Triple-quoted strings are skipped and treated as multi-line comments.

-Reserved words (if, else, for, etc.) are matched before NAME to avoid conflicts.

-These decisions were based on the professor’s project description and the structure of the provided deliverable programs.

-6. How to Read the Parse Tree
+How to Read the Parse Tree
+-

+The parse tree shows how ANTLR understands your code.
-Each rule in the grammar becomes a node.
-For example:
+Every grammar rule becomes a node in the tree.

+For example, an assignment like:

+    arith_op1 = expr

+might appear in form of tokens:

     assignment:
         arith_op1
         =
         expr

-Nested expressions show parent/child structure so it's easy to see how ANTLR grouped operations.
-The tree output is meant for debugging and verifying that precedence rules (like multiplication before addition) are working.
+The indentation shows which pieces belong together.
+Nested rules appear under their parent rule, so you can easily tell how the expression was grouped and whether the grammar handled operator precedence correctly (for example, * before +).

+The parse tree is mainly a debugging tool—it helps you verify that the grammar is working the way you expect.